-For more information, refer to Threat Protection using PingOne Protect .
+Learn more in Threat Protection using PingOne Protect ☑.

 You can only initialize the PingOne Protect SDK on the client device once.
 Attempting to initialize the SDK with a different configuration will not override the initial settings.

 You should initialize the PingOne Protect SDK on the client device as early as possible so that it can gather sufficient contextual information to make risk evaluations.